-- 3.13.3.17 Cumulative long term habitat loss will represent a long term and continuous impact throughout the lifetime of the Tier 2 projects.
+- 3.13.3.18 Cumulative long term habitat loss will represent a long term and continuous impact throughout the lifetime of the Tier 2 projects.
 However, only a relatively small proportion of the fish and shellfish habitats in the southern North Sea fish and shellfish study area are likely to be affected.
-Overall, it is predicted that the sensitivity of fish and shellfish is considered to be low to medium and the magnitude is deemed to be minor.
-The effect will, therefore, be of minor adverse significance, which is not significant in EIA terms. - 3.13.3.18 For migratory fish species, due to the small scale of the impact, the low sensitivity and the absence of barrier effects, effects on migratory fish species (i.e. river lamprey, sea lamprey, allis shad, twaite shad and Atlantic salmon) designated as features of SACs/SCIs within the southern North Sea fish and shellfish study area (see section 3.7.5), are predicted to be of negligible significance, which is not significant in EIA terms. - 3.13.3.19 Conclusions on the effect on the site integrity of European sites within the southern North Sea fish and shellfish study area are beyond the scope of this PEIR.
-A full account of the screening and appropriate assessment is presented within the Draft Report to Inform Appropriate Assessment (DONG Energy, 2017a).
+Overall, it is predicted that the cumulative magnitude of the impact was deemed to be minor and therefore for those fish and shellfish receptors which have low sensitivity to this impact, the effect will be of minor adverse significance, which is not significant in EIA terms.
+For those species with medium sensitivity to this impact, it is also predicted that the effect will be of minor adverse significance and therefore not significant in EIA terms, for the following reasons: - substrates into the marine environment (i.e. reef effects; see paragraph 3.13.3.27); - (i.e. PL3088) and the Viking interconnector project potentially interacting with these habitats; - part of the southern North Sea and Hornsea Three and other projects considered in the CEA; and - the majority of these within low intensity sandeel spawning habitats. - 3.13.3.19 For migratory fish species, due to the small scale of the impact, the low sensitivity and the absence of barrier effects, effects on migratory fish species (i.e. river lamprey, sea lamprey, allis shad, twaite shad and Atlantic salmon) designated as features of SACs/SCIs within the southern North Sea fish and shellfish study area (see section 3.7.5), are predicted to be of negligible significance, which is not significant in EIA terms. - 3.13.3.20 Conclusions on the effect on the site integrity of European sites within the southern North Sea fish and shellfish study area are beyond the scope of this Environmental Statement.
+A full account of the screening and appropriate assessment is presented within the Report to Inform Appropriate Assessment (document reference number A5.2).